DLP Specification

 Table 3.5.1: Four contributions.
 Each shift corresponds to an architectural gap that the derivation chain identifies.

 The first shift (frameworks → infrastructure) follows from Steps 1–2: governance must be a model with requisite variety, not a specification applied from outside.
-The second (XAI → explainable organizations) follows from Step 3: Beer's S3/S4 requires organizational-level intelligence, not component-level explanation.
+The second (XAI → explainable organizations) follows from Step 3: the S3/S4 requires organizational-level intelligence, not component-level explanation.
 The third (checkpoints → continuity) follows from Step 4: state transitions form chains, and governance must operate across the chain.
 The fourth (checkbox → continuous) follows from Step 2: requisite variety requires continuous governance capacity, not periodic sampling.

 §3.5 Trust Architecture: Three Stages